-An x509 certificate must be entered in your Procore company's SSO configuration settings to complete setup of Single Sign-On with Procore. x509 certificates expire after a period of time, at which point you will need to input an updated certificate into your SSO configuration settings to maintain login function for users with a targeted domain.
+An x509 certificate must be entered in your Procore company's Single Sign-On (SSO) configuration settings to complete setup of SSO with Procore. x509 certificates expire after a period of time, at which point you will need to input an updated certificate into your SSO configuration settings to maintain login function for users with a targeted domain.
 Procore does not provide notification of expiring x509 certificates.
 A notification that your certificate is expiring may be provided by your SSO Identity Provider (IdP).

 When you receive notification from your IdP that the x509 certificate for your company's Procore SSO configuration is expiring, you can update the SSO configuration settings to include a new x509 certificate by following the steps below.